 A practical approach to gout

-Completely avoiding all purine-rich foods is not necessary and could result in you missing out on the important nutrients that they can provide.
-Fortunately, newer gout medicines have reduced the need for a strict gout diet, however, cutting down on the amount of purine-rich foods can help reduce the number of gout attacks and their severity.
+Completely avoiding all purine-rich foods is not necessary and could result in you missing out on important nutrients.
+Fortunately, newer gout medicines have reduced the need for a strict gout diet, however, cutting down on the amount of purine-rich foods can still help to reduce the number of gout attacks and their severity.
 Reduce the amount of meat, poultry and seafood in your diet, as animal proteins are high in purines.
 Try to avoid organ meats, anchovies, herring and mackerel altogether.

 Remember, before starting a special gout diet it’s a good idea to get advice from your doctor or a dietitian.